-The Wulai Scenic Area is your next best option if you don’t want to travel to Yang Ming Shan.
-It is located in a mountainous village filled with rich indigenous culture, natural hot springs, and delicious traditional food.
+The Wulai Scenic Area is your next best option if you don’t want to travel to Yangmingshan.
+It is located in a mountainous village with rich indigenous culture, natural hot springs, and delicious traditional food.

 The cherry blossoms may be what makes your experience magical, but it is the total disconnect to city life that makes it a healing trip.

-There isn’t any entrance fee so take as much time as you can among the cherry blossoms.
+There is no entrance fee so take as much time as you can among the cherry blossoms.

-Get away from the noisy city life and bask in the pastel pink flurry of the Loving Farm Lalushan.
+Get away from the noisy city life and bask in the pastel pink flurry of the Loving Farm.
 It is a great place for families or couples to retreat and recharge.

-There are also a lot of bed and breakfast that keep visitors comfortable.
-Plus, who would skip the amazing view of the cherry blossoms against the majestic mountainscape background.
+There are also a lot of bed and breakfast places that keep visitors comfortable.
+The amazing view of the cherry blossoms against the majestic mountainscape background is a big plus.

-You can see the iconic Yoshino Sakura, also known as Sakura, in Alishan.
-It may be very far from the city central but heading to the countryside is both a healing and relaxing experience.
+You can see the iconic Yoshino Sakura in Alishan.
+It may be very far from the city center, but heading to the countryside is both a healing and relaxing experience.

+The Sheipa Leisure Farm in Hsinchu is located 1,923m above sea level.
 It looks like you’ve been transported to Europe, but you’re still in Taiwan.
-The Sheipa Leisure Farm in Hsinchu, is a located 1,923 meters above sea level.

 Sure, the March cherry blossoms are a spectacle, but the misty mountain sunrise view is just as breathtaking.
 You’ll feel like you’re swimming amongst the clouds.

-Best to stay at the Qingquan Hot Spring where they have therapeutic mineral waters.
-Entrance for a public bath pool is around PHP250 and the Indoor Onsen is around PHP930 for two.
+Best to stay at the Qingquan Hot Spring where they have therapeutic mineral water.

 Enjoy hanami in the Land of the Rising Sun!